m43/kth-annda/README.md

+# KTH ANNDA course

 This repository contains solutions to lab exercises in the Artificial Neural Networks and Deep Architectures course at KTH.